 Semantics and accessibility

 As designers, we always like to put our stamp on things.
 We like to make things fancy and show off our full range of talents.
-Then when we come to code them up, we abuse our design!
+Then when it comes to coding them up, we abuse our design!

 Well, not exactly.

 By making things pretty first and correct second, we make a major mistake.
 We assume that everybody navigates the web the same way.
 With a mouse.
 With no colour correction.
 With 20/20 vision.
-And this couldn't be further from the truth.
+But, this couldn't be further from the truth.

 We should be designing accessible websites because it's the right thing to do.
 But even as a business case, there's a potential 9.3 million people that can't use your service or buy your products.